 - See John Cochrane’s 2010 AFA Presidential address, “Discount Rates” for an excellent, broad survey of the topic.

 - The 95% confidence interval on the sample standard deviation measured from a sample size of 14 observations is about +/-40% of the sample standard deviation.
-If we believed that we were drawing from a stationary distribution (which we don’t), the 95% confidence interval on our estimates of the volatility of earnings and stock prices would be roughly 4%-10%, and 12%-28% respectively.
+If we believed that we were drawing from a stationary distribution (which we don’t), the 95% confidence interval on our estimates of the volatility of earnings and stock prices would be roughly 4% to 10%, and 12% to 28% respectively.